-There was surely a point in this process when you literally thought you would never be finished with your college application, wasn’t there?
-And then came the waiting, which also seemed like it might last forever, and all you wanted was to get accepted somewhere.
-Now, however, as the results have flooded in, and you’ve received a host of positive admissions results, you have a hard decision to make.
+At some point during the MBA application process, you must have thought that you would never be finished with your application.
+Then came the interminable wait when all you wanted was to get accepted somewhere.
+Now, however, as the results flood in, and you’ve received a host of positive admissions results, you have a hard decision to make.

-For students who were accepted to their number one 100% dream school, the choice is easy, but what we find is that many students have multiple dream schools, or realise through the application process that they could be happy in many places and in many programs.
-So what do you do when you realise you have a lot of great options and you aren’t sure which how to choose?
+For applicants accepted to their dream school, the choice is easy.
+However, we find that many applicants have multiple dream business schools, or realise through the application process that they could be happy in many places and in many programmes.
+So what do you do when you realise you have a lot of great options and you aren’t sure which to choose?

-To help with this difficult decision, we’ve compiled a list of things to think about as you consider all your college admissions.
+To help with this difficult decision, we’ve compiled a list of things to think about as you consider all your business school admissions:

-What is your “dream” program?
-Can you live with giving it up for a college that is offering you more money, or may be higher ranked?
-While it’s important to look at the data points, there are cases in which you just know one school is the right fit for you, or programs that you just know you want to be a part of.
-Often it is worth listening to your gut instinct and selecting the college that you know will make you the happiest, no matter how good something else may look on paper.
-Of course this is assuming the cost and other logistics of attending your dream college are feasible.
+Can you live with giving it up for a business school offering you more money, or maybe higher ranked?
+While it’s important to look at the data points, there are cases when you just know one business school or programme is the right fit for you.
+Often it is worth listening to your gut instinct and selecting the one you know will make you the happiest, no matter how good another programme may look on paper.
+Of course, this is assuming the cost and other logistics of attending your dream programme are feasible.

-Whatever you decide, chances are you will end up in a great place with a ton of opportunity.
-So try to get as much information possible, be realistic about your own needs, and go with what feels like the best fit.
-In the end, the place where you will be the happiest is going to be the best place for you, no matter what the ranking.
+Whatever you decide, chances are you will end up in a great place with a ton of opportunities.
+So try to get as much information as possible, be realistic about your own needs and go with what feels like the best fit.
+In the end, the place where you will be the happiest is going to be the best place for you, no matter what it’s ranking.